 - Add up all outstanding financial obligations including mortgage payments, tuition for your children, and living expenses for your family.

-- Subtract the value of your assets, including only the assets that will be available for liquidation should you pass.
+- Subtract the value of your assets that would be available for liquidation should you pass.